talkjs/talkjs-examples/howtos/how-to-make-a-clickable-avatar-in-a-header/README.md

-This is an example project of TalkJS's tutorial on how to make a clickable avatar that links to the user’s profile.
+This is an example project for TalkJS's tutorial on how to make a clickable avatar that links to the user’s profile.

 This project uses TalkJS's [custom header feature](https://talkjs.com/docs/Features/Customizations/Creating_Custom_Headers/).
 The custom header in this example contains a link that leads to user's profile page.